exoplatform/exo-documentation/docs/Administration.rst

 |Bimage370|

-The search fielfallows to search by space name and return reports of spaces whose names corresponds to the keyword:
+The search field allows to search by space name and return reports of spaces whose names corresponds to the keyword:

 |Bimage371|